sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

     await command.wait.byTime(2000);
     // Switch to the login frame
     await command.switch.toFrame('loginFrame');
-    // Find the usenrmane fields by xpath (just as an example) await command.addText.byXpath(
+    // Find the username fields by xpath (just as an example) await command.addText.byXpath(
       'peter@example.org',
       '//*[@id="userName"]'
     );
-    // Click on the necx buttin
+    // Click on the next button
     await command.click.byId('verifyUserButton');
-    // Wait for the gui to display the password field so we can select it await command.wait.byTime(2000);
+    // Wait for the GUI to display the password field so we can select it await command.wait.byTime(2000);
     // Wait for the actual password field await command.wait.byId('password', 5000);